-CHANGES

-safety at sea was essential.
+LEAP OF FAIT CHANGES safety at sea was essential.
 Knowing that it would normally be just Bob and I, and our dog, we both got certified for CPR.
 Recently Bob had cause to use his training - on a goat!
-While making a routine beach landing, Mollie inadvertently herded a wild goat straight into

-called Mollie back

-to allow the goat

-to swim back to

-shore, but the

-freaked goat just continued out to

-sea.
-So Bob fired

-up the dinghy,

-chased the goat
+While making a routine beach landing, Mollie inadvertently herded a wild goat straight into the ocean.
+We called Mollie back to allow the goat to swim back to shore, but the freaked goat just continued out to sea.
+So Bob fired up the dinghy, chased the goat down, and herded it back toward the beach.
+All was going well, until just two feet from shore, when the goat slipped beneath the surface.

-down, and herd-

-ed it back toward

-the beach.
-All was

-going well, until just two feet from

-shore, when the

-goat slipped be-